-Bangalore International Short Film Festival 2019 Inaugurated By Upendra!
-Opens With Nooreh
+EXCLUSIVE: Bangalore International Short Film Festival 2019 Inaugurated By Upendra!

-The 9th edition of Bangalore International Short Film Festival 2019 kick-started across three different venues in the city today.
+The ninth edition of the Bangalore International Short Film Festival 2019, kick-started across three different venues in the city today.
 The three-day-long event opened with the short film Nooreh, directed by Ashish Pandey.
-The festival, which established in 2012, showcases films of various genres and languages.
-It is one of the most anticipates events among the movie buffs and enthusiasts.
+The festival, which was established in 2012, showcases films of various genres and languages.
+It is one of the most anticipated events among movie buffs and enthusiasts.
 This year, the Bangalore International Short Film Festival was inaugurated by Sandalwood actor Upendra.

 As it enters its 10th year, BISFF is working with the largest canvass, by receiving a high number of quality shorts submission.
 The event is run on crowdsource funding.

-The screenings of Karnataka, Indian, and International short films will be held at three venues simultaneously, Suchitra Film Society, Bangalore International Centre and Goethe-Institut/Max Mueller Bhavan.
+The screenings of Karnataka, Indian, and International short films will be held at three venues simultaneously - Suchitra Film Society, Bangalore International Centre and Goethe-Institut/Max Mueller Bhavan.

 Besides screening over 200 short films, the festival is also hosting workshops and panel discussions.
 BISFF will go on till August 18, 2019.
-The tickets can be availed online or at the venue.
+Tickets can be availed online or at the venue.